Home | pfodApps/pfodDevices | WebStringTemplates | Java/J2EE | Unix | Torches | Superannuation | CRPS Treatment | | About Us

 If you OK the dialog box, then the input is sent to the pfodDevice and any touchActions for that touchZone are displayed until there is a response from the pfodDevice.

 As was covered in previous tutorials, labels (and values) can have prefix and suffix text which will also be displayed in the dialog box.
-To edit just the numeric value, add another label the holds just the current numberic value and then hide that label.
-The touchActionInput can still access that label as its default input and the pfodDevice can update both the hidden label and the displayed label with the updated value.
+To edit just the numeric value, add another label the holds just the current numeric value and then hide that label.
+The touchActionInput can still access a hidden label as its default input and the pfodDevice can update both the hidden label and the displayed label with the updated value.

 SliderInput Example